 The Boeing 717-200 jet aircraft has a few different names that it is called by.
 The following is a list of them:

 - Boeing B712 for sale: B712 is the ICAO code for the airplane that is used by air traffic controllers, airlines and others.
-More information on this will be posted later.
+More information can be found on our Boeing B712 Page.

 - Boeing 717 for sale (with out the -200): Many call the 717-200 just the 717, which is the main aircraft program the plane is in (the only plane in the 717 program).
 717 is also the IATA code for the jet aircraft.